JuliaParallel/Dagger.jl/docs/src/dtable.md

 ## Iterating over a GDTable

-`GDTable` can be iterated over and each element will be a pair of key and `DTable` with all rows associated with that key.
+`GDTable` can be iterated over and each element returned will be a pair of key and a `DTable` containing all rows associated with that grouping key.

 ```julia
 julia> d = DTable((a=repeat('a':'b', inner=2),b=1:4), 2)